ClusterHQ/flocker/docs/flocker-features/gce-configuration.rst

 The GCE backend uses PD volumes as the storage for datasets.
 This backend can be used when Flocker dataset agents are run on GCE instances.
-The configuration item to use GCE should look like:
+The :file:`agent.yml` configuration file for the GCE backend should contain the following:

 .. code-block:: yaml